rspamd/rspamd.com/doc/workers/rspamd_proxy.md

 ### User settings

-Proxy worker can utilize `settings_id` configured in upsteam.
-Upsteam need to have [user settings]({{ site.baseurl }}/doc/configuration/settings.html) module configured with name used in proxy-worker.
+The proxy worker can apply a specific setting using the `settings_id` configured in an upstream through the [user settings module]({{ site.baseurl }}/doc/configuration/settings.html).
+Ensure that the user settings module includes a setting with the same name as defined in `settings_id`.

 ### Compare scripts